-The Company, through its Products Solution Division under CCAC and CDI, integrates EH&S into the planning and design, as well as modification of processes, operations or building layouts in accordance with the corresponding risks identified on the hazard assessment document.
-Where appropriate, the following considerations will be integrated product into the

-development and procurement
+The Company, through its Products Solution Division under CCAC and CDI, integrates EH&S into the planning and design, as well as modification of processes, operations or building layouts in accordance with the corresponding identified on the hazard assessment document.
+Where appropriate, the following considerations will be integrated into the product development and procurement processes:

-processes:

-• Potential impacts on the
+- o Potential impacts on the environment

-environment

-Potential impacts on health and
+- Potential impacts on health and safety

-safety

-• Operation and maintenance
+- o Operation and maintenance

-• Efficiency in the consumption of

-energy and natural resources
+- Efficiency in the consumption of energy and natural resources

-• Ability to recycle, reuse and

-dispose of safely
+- o Ability to recycle, reuse and dispose of safely

-Regular EH&S Training is conducted

-to enable employees to acquire the

-appropriate EH&S skills and

-knowledge to perform their job
+Regular EH&S Training is conducted to enable employees to acquire the appropriate EH&S skills and knowledge to perform their job functions.

-functions.

-Communication program consists of

-Communication program consists of

-activities for conveying EH&S

-issues, information and awareness.
+Communication program consists of activities for conveying EH&S issues, information and awareness.
 Mandatory communications include:

-• Communication of EHS

-Cardinal Rules

-• Posting or providing

-information as required by

-EH&S Cardinal Rules

-Reporting of EH&S information

-and incidents as required

-Communicating relevant EH&S

-Alerts, Tool Box topics,

-Bulletins, and similar awareness

-advisories

-o Results of incident

-investigations, audits,
+- o Communication of EHS Cardinal Rules - Posting or providing information as required by EH&S Cardinal Rules - Reporting of EH&S information and incidents as required - Communicating relevant EH&S Alerts, Toolbox topics, Bulletins, and similar awareness advisories

-inspections, new or revised rules

-or procedures, the annual EH&S

-plan, EH&S performance, new

-or revised training, etc.
+Results of incident investigations, audits, inspections, new or revised rules or procedures, the annual EH&S plan, EH&S performance, new or revised training, etc.

-or revised training, etc.

-Regular inspections are performed to

-evaluate EH&S relevant physical

-conditions, acts or omissions of

-employees and others in relation to

-EH&S aspect, impact, hazards, risks,

-regulatory and internal requirements

-in accordance with document or procedure.
+Regular inspections are performed to evaluate EH&S relevant physical conditions, acts or omissions of employees and others in relation to EH&S aspect, impact, hazards, risks, regulatory and internal requirements in accordance with document or procedure.

 Deficiencies identified that cannot be immediately corrected will be assigned a corrective action and completion date and incorporated into the risk assessment.

 An audit program is in place to evaluate the effectiveness of the operation's implementation of internal controls.
-Matters audited include: Completion of the Job hazard Analysis (HIRAC) by technicians / supervisor and corrective actions.
-Adherence to established rules and procedures.
-Effectiveness of the training and communication program at providing EH&S awareness and knowledge through tests and surveys among employees.
-Review of at least one incident investigation report (if any) to determine the accurate identification of the direct and root cause and the completion of the corrective actions.
-Adequacy of equipment.
-Follow-up on corrective actions.
+Matters audited include:

+- Completion of the Job hazard Analysis (HIRAC) by technicians / supervisor and corrective actions. - o Adherence to established rules and procedures. - Effectiveness of the training and communication program at providing EH&S awareness and knowledge through tests and surveys among employees. - Review of at least one incident investigation report (if any) to determine the accurate identification of the direct and root cause and the completion of the corrective actions. - o Adequacy of equipment.

+o Follow-up on corrective actions.